fletcherm/pbc-scripts/ansible/roles/pbc_scripts/README.md

 Role Variables
 --------------

-WARNING: The below was AI generated; will human-ify later.
+WARNING: The below was AI generated; will human-ify later (maybe, lol).

 All role variables use the `pbc_scripts_` prefix.
 Key variables include (see `defaults/main.yml` for full list):